The Nearness of You

-"The Nearness of You" is a popular song written in 1937 by Hoagy Carmichael (1899–1981), with lyrics by Ned Washington (1901–1976).
+"The Nearness of You" is a popular song written in 1937 by Hoagy Carmichael, with lyrics by Ned Washington.
 Intended for an unproduced Paramount Pictures film titled Romance In The Rough, the studio's publishing division Famous Music reregistered and published the song three years later in 1940.
-It was first recorded by Chick Bullock (1898–1981) and his Orchestra on Vocalion.
-Despite numerous accounts to the contrary, the song was never scheduled for and does not appear in the production of the 1938 Paramount film Romance in the Dark.
+It was first recorded by Chick Bullock and his Orchestra on Vocalion.

-It is also heard in the later 1940 recording "In the Mood" by the famous Glenn Miller (1904–1944) and His Orchestra, with vocals by singer Ray Eberle (1919–1979), and by many others.

-The song is also on the Grammy-Award-winning album Come Away with Me, by Norah Jones.
+The song was also heard in the later 1940 recording "In the Mood" by Glenn Miller and His Orchestra, with vocals by Ray Eberle.
+Later in the 1940s and the early 1950s, many other artists covered the song, including George Shearing, Sarah Vaughan, Charlie Parker, Gerry Mulligan, Bob Manning, and a duet version by Louis Armstrong with Ella Fitzgerald.
+James Taylor joined Michael Brecker for a pop/jazz version on Brecker's 2000 album Nearness of You: The Ballad Book.
+Two years later, the song closed the Grammy Award–winning album Come Away with Me by Norah Jones.

 Covers

-The first big-selling version was recorded on April 28, 1940, by the Glenn Miller Orchestra (1938–1942), with a vocal by Ray Eberle (Bluebird).
+The first big-selling version was recorded on April 28, 1940, by the Glenn Miller Orchestra, with a vocal by Ray Eberle (Bluebird Records).
 This recording first reached the Billboard magazine's "Best Seller" chart on July 20, 1940, and lasted eight weeks on the chart, peaking at No. 5.

-Other popular versions around that time were recorded by Kay Kyser (1905–1985)'s orchestra (vocal: Harry Babbitt (1913–2004), on Columbia catalog number 35488), by Dinah Shore (1916–1994), with Paul Weston (1912–1996)'s orchestra (Bluebird), and by Eddy Howard (1914–1963), with Lou Adrian's orchestra (Columbia).

-In 1953, Bob Manning (1926–1997), reached No. 16 on the pop charts with this song.
-The 1956 Ella Fitzgerald (1917–1996), and Louis Armstrong (1901–1971), record album of duets, Ella & Louis, included a version of this song with Fitzgerald soloing vocally while Armstrong soloed both vocally and on trumpet.
-Accompaniment was provided by the small combo of the Oscar Peterson Trio featuring Oscar Peterson (1925–2007), on piano, Ray Brown (1926–2002), on bass, and Herb Ellis (1921–2010), on guitar, joined by Buddy Rich (1917–1987), on drums.
-The album reached No. 1 on the Billboard magazine jazz chart and the top 10 of its pop chart.
+In 1953, Bob Manning reached No. 16 on the pop charts with an easy listening version, supported by an orchestra conducted by Monty Kelly, later known for his arrangements for 101 Strings.
+The 1956 Ella Fitzgerald and Louis Armstrong album of duets, Ella & Louis, included a version of this song with Fitzgerald trading vocal lines with Armstrong who also supplied trumpet solos.
+Accompaniment was provided by the small combo of Oscar Peterson on piano, Ray Brown on bass, Herb Ellis on guitar, and Buddy Rich on drums.
+The album reached No. 1 on the Billboard magazine jazz chart and the top 10 on the pop chart.

-German musician Marc Secara (born 1976), recorded the song with the Berlin Jazz Orchestra for the album You're Everything (2008).
-This was composed and arranged for the older big band style of orchestras music from the 1930s/1940s and 1950s eras by British composer-arranger and musician-pianist Steve Gray (1944–2008).